dmm-5g/draft-bogineni-dmm-optimized-mobile-user-plane/draft-bogineni-dmm-optimized-mobile-user-plane.md

 router (through forwarding strategies) would then act as a control plane for SRv6 by specifying the list of SIDs to insert in the packet.

+### Summary

+hICN proposes a general purpose architecture that combines the benefits of a pure-ID architecture with those of ICN.
+While a full deployment is recommended to make efficient use of available network resources, it is still possible to opt for a partial or phased deployment, with the associated tradeoffs that we have reviewed here.

+An hICN enabled network offers native offloading capabilities thanks to the anchorless properties resulting from the pure-ID communication scheme.
+It does so without the need for a third party mapping system, and further requires no change in the 5G architecture nor in its control plane.
+The architecture will further leverage the incremental insertion of information centric functionalities through proxies or direct insertion in user devices as the technology gets adopted and deployed.

 <!--